Godfrey & Kahn's ERISA litigation team boasts some of Wisconsin's most experienced litigators and benefits professionals.

 Unfortunately, multimillion dollar judgments and settlements are frequently reported in the legal press, and lawsuits related to employee benefits have become an all too common fact of life for both public and privately held companies, across all industries.
 Indeed, as health care and retirement savings continue to be among the most important issues facing America's workforce, it is not surprising that ERISA litigation is on the rise.

 Our ERISA litigators attend national seminars to keep abreast of developments in ERISA litigation and are regular speakers and publishers of articles on ERISA litigation issues and trends.
-As a result, we are uniquely positioned to defend our clients against the complex allegations favored by plaintiff class action counsel, including stock-drop litigation and excessive fee cases.
+As a result, we are uniquely positioned to defend our clients against the complex allegations favored by plaintiff class action counsel.

 Our team has enjoyed tremendous success in defending our clients' interests.
 Our courtroom accomplishments include: